-Resignation without notice can be served, if the employer requires the worker to perform a job that is materially different from the work agreed upon such as requesting an accountant to work as a security guard.
+Resignation without notice can be served if the employer requires the worker to perform a job materially different from the agreed-upon work, such as requesting an accountant to work as a security guard.

-- However, Article 60 of Saudi Labor Law allows an employer to appoint an employee to perform a task that is substantially different from his job for a period of 30 days in a year.
+- However, Article 60 of Saudi Labor Law allows an employer to appoint an employee to perform a task substantially different from his job for 30 days in a year.

-- As per Article 38 of the Saudi Labor Law, the employer is not allowed to employ an expatriate in a profession other than the one specified in his Iqama.
+- As per Article 38 of the Saudi Labor Law, the employer cannot employ an expat in a profession other than the one specified in his Iqama.

 Article 81 (4)

-In case the employer or any of his representatives commit a violent or immoral act against the workman or any of his family members, Article 81 (4) of Saudi Labor Law allows the worker to resign without any notice period.
+If the employer or any of his representatives commit a violent or immoral act against the workman or his family members, Article 81 (4) of Saudi Labor Law allows the worker to resign without any notice period.